zsparal/api-documentation/source/reference/v2/orders-api/manage-order-lines.rst

       :condition: required

       The data object that contains the order line's details for an ``add`` operation.
-The object should contain all fields that are required to create a new order line, which is the same as when you :doc:create an order </reference/v2/orders-api/create-order>.
+The object should contain all fields that are required to create a new order line, which is the same as when you :doc:`create an order </reference/v2/orders-api/create-order>`.

       .. parameter:: type
          :type: string